What is The Best time to Send Marketing Emails?

 Statista’s report concludes that the open rate for personalized emails was 18.8%, while the figure for non-personalized emails was 13.1%.

 Email marketing makes it super simple to personalize the messaging and content you send to subscribers.
 Capitalizing on data from your prospects and subscribers, you can work to create more personalized and relevant content that your recipients are inclined to enjoy and act on.
+Furthermore, you’ll show that you truly take care and understand your subscribers and their preferences once you start implementing some of the email list management best practices, including the personalized email content.
+In addition to giving your customers the impression that your content was created just for them, sending out personalized emails shows that you are thinking about the needs and interests of your audience.

 For instance, you can take advantage of the customer’s name when sending your emails.
 HubSpot indicates that emails with the reader’s first name in the subject line generate much higher click-through rates compared to emails without the receiver’s name.